top of page

 Meditation Might Not Work For You

-Meditation is often seen as the ultimate tool for peace, but not everyone benefits from it in the same way.
+Meditation is often seen as the ultimate tool for peace, but everyone doesn’t benefits from it in the same way.
 If you’ve ever struggled with meditation, felt restless or found it frustrating, you’re not alone.
 The Vedic tradition recognizes that different people need different approaches.

 Your mind-body type (dosha) plays a big role in how you experience meditation.
 Instead of forcing yourself into stillness, it’s better to work with your nature, not against it.
 Here’s how: